Update: this post has been recently updated with slightly nicer quality images, plus a new picture not previously shared. Many thanks to Andy Youssi.

 Here’s an image that wasn’t shared the first time around – labeled “He-Man Collection”.
 We get a nice view of all the toys at once, including a nice front view of Mer-Man.

-Finally, here’s that Masters of the Universe logo:
+Finally, here’s the Masters of the Universe logo:

 Thanks very much to Andy Youssi for kindly sharing these images and for telling his story.
 Stay tuned – he is also planning to share some of the artwork done by his father for Lords of Powe… er, Masters of the Universe!